janus-idp/dynamic-backend-plugins-showcase/README.md

 ### About the `export-dynamic-plugin` command

-The `export-dynamic-plugin` CLI command, used by the `yarn export-dynamic` scripts in the dynamic plugin examples, is part of a `@backstage/cli` fork (`@dfatwork-pkgs/backstage-cli@0.22.9-next.6`), and is used here to help packaging the dynamic plugins according to the constraints mentioned above, in order to allow straightforward testing of the dynamic plugins feature.
+The `export-dynamic-plugin` CLI command, used by the `yarn export-dynamic` scripts in the dynamic plugin examples, is part of the Janus-IDP `@backstage/cli` fork (`@dfatwork-pkgs/janus-cli@1.5.0`), and is used here to help packaging the dynamic plugins according to the constraints mentioned above, in order to allow straightforward testing of the dynamic plugins feature.

 However the `backend-plugin-manager` experimental package doesn't depend on the use of this additional CLI command, and in future steps of this backend dynamic plugin work, the use of such a dedicated command might not even be necessary.